Axonny/Traceroute/README.md

   -m MAX_HOPS, --max-hops MAX_HOPS
                         Set the max number of hops (max TTL to be reached).
 Default is 30 --size SIZE           Set packet size (bytes).
-Default is 40
+Default is 40 -T, --tcp             Use TCP SYN for tracerouting.
+Default port is 80 -p PORT, --port PORT  Set the destination port to use.
+Default is 80
 ```